Vestmannaeyjar – Þar sem hjartað slær…!

 Icelandic music

 Back home, I ‘accidently’ stumbled upon Icelandic music on YouTube.
-I was already a big fan of Sigur Rós, in fact: they were the main reason why I visited Iceland in the first place in 2006.
+I was already a big fan of Sigur Rós, in fact: they were the main reason why I visited Iceland on a spontaneous whim in the first place.
 I became curious for more, and I discovered one great song and one great band after another.
-Then one suggestion mentioned a video from Þjóðhátíð 2012 – a song called ‘Þar sem hjartað slær’.
+Then one suggestion mentioned a video from Þjóðhátíð 2012 – a song with the intriguing title ‘Þar sem hjartað slær’.
 Of course I clicked on it…

 It was the first time I actually saw footage from the festival.
-The clip features people gathering on the hills and in the Herjólfsdalur valley, having a merry time, with lots of bonfires and fireworks.
+The clip features people gathering on the hills in Herjólfsdalur valley, having a great time, with lots of bonfires and fireworks.
 I immediately liked the melody of the song.
-But it wasn’t until 3 minutes into the video when it really got me – when its dramatic highlight unfolded.
+But it wasn’t until 3 minutes into the video that it really got me – when its dramatic highlight unfolded.

 Blysin – the entire row of flaming torches across Herjólfsdalur.

-The official Þjóðhátíð site describes how on Sunday evening, the final day of the festival, people gather and sit on the hillside to sing along with Icelandic folk songs.
-‘As midnight approaches, the atmosphere rises to something indescribable and hits its peak when the valley lightens up in visual highlights, an eruption of red torches, representing the islands volcanic flames’.
+The Þjóðhátíð website described how on Sunday evening, the final day of the festival, people gather and sit on the hillside to sing along with Icelandic folk songs.
+‘As midnight approaches, the atmosphere rises to something indescribable and hits its peak when the valley lightens up in visual highlights, an eruption of red torches, representing the island’s volcanic flames’.

-Then I saw another clip, also from 2012, filmed by someone on their mobile phone and standing in the middle of it, showing this spectacle in its full glory.
-An entire valley with thousands of people, singing their hearts out to another classing song, ‘Lífið er yndislegt’.
+Then I saw another clip, filmed by someone on their mobile phone and standing in the middle of it, showing this spectacle in its full glory.
+An entire valley with thousands of people, singing their hearts out to ‘Lífið er yndislegt’, another classic festival song.

 I was blown away.
 I just HAD to go there & see it for myself, and immerse myself into this incredible atmosphere.